urschrei/CDP/README.md

 8. Activate it: `source venv/bin/activate`
 9. Install required packages: `pip install -r requirements.txt`
 10. Run `fab build_db` in order to create the database tables and import the latest data dump
-11. Once the DB tables have been created and populated , run the app in debug mode: `fab run_app`
+11. Once the tables have been created and populated, run the app in debug mode: `fab run_app`
 12. Access the site on [http://0.0.0.0:5000](http://0.0.0.0:5000)

 Other `fab` commands: